broadinstitute/funpipe/README.md

 coverage_analysis.py  # Hybrid coverage and ploidy analysis

 ```
 You can also use out APIs to build your customized analysis scripts or pipelines.
-Checkout documents at: https://funpipe.readthedocs.io
+The docs will be available here: https://funpipe.readthedocs.io